-Rüdiger Westermann is a Professor for Computer Science at the Technical University Munich.
-He is head of the chair for Computer Graphics and Visualization and one of the main drivers of the Computer Games initiative at TUM.
+Rüdiger Westermann is a Professor for Computer Science at the Technical University of Munich.
+He is head of the chair for Computer Graphics and Visualization and one of the main drivers of the Visual Computing and Computer Games initiatives at TUM.

 +49 89 289 19456

 TU München, I15

 In the following, I highlight some of our research in the field of interactive computer graphics and visualization.
 For a complete list of our research please check out our publication page.

 Computational Fabrication & 3D Printing

 Recently, with colleagues from TUD and DTU we have pursued research on topology optimization for 3D fabrication and printing.
 We work on the development of scalable system designs for topology optimization, which allows to efficiently evolve the topology of high-resolution solids towards printable and light-weight-high-resistance structures.
 We also investigate new methods to simulate porous structures such as trabecular bone, as they are widely seen in nature.
 These structures are lightweight and exhibit strong mechanical properties, and they might be well suited for implant design.

 Uncertainty and Ensemble Visualization